Who Did This?

 Thorsten Wilms was reponsible for many icons, graphics and GUI design in Ardour, in particular the Ardour logo.

-Although Ardour's development (and Paul's life) is collectively funded by everyone who donates, pays to download the program or becomes a subscriber, it is important to specifically recognize:
+Although Ardour's development (and Paul's life) is collectively funded by everyone who donates, pays to download the program or becomes a subscriber, it is important to specifically recognize (in chronological order):

 - Frank Carmickle